AAS Degree – Code #1969

 PROFESSIONAL PRACTICE EXPERIENCES

-Students complete non-paid professional practice experiences (PPEs) in the Health Information program of an acute care facility (200 hours).
+Students complete non-paid professional practice experiences (PPEs) in the Health Information department of an acute care facility (160 hours) in their last semester of study.
 PPE arrangements are made in consultation with each student so that convenient locations are selected.
 Students are not a substitute for paid staff during PPEs, which means they are expected to receive appropriate supervision and mentoring during completion of all tasks.
+Although we try to accommodate a student's first choice, we can only place students at facilities willing to host a student.

 The Joint Commission Hospital Accreditation Standards Manual requires hospitals to implement “a process to ensure that a person’s qualifications are consistent with his/her job responsibilities.”
 This standard “applies to staff, students, and volunteers,” and it further states the hospital is responsible for verifying “the following according to law, regulation, or hospital policy: information on criminal background.”
 As such, Alfred State students who complete PPEs in the HIT technology program may be required to undergo a criminal background check prior to placement at the facility.
 In addition, the facility may require students to undergo a physical examination (on-site at the facility or by the student’s primary care provider) prior to beginning the professional practice experience.
 The physical examination includes drug screening, a TB test, and/or DTB, hepatitis B, and/or MMRV immunization or status.
 Students may be required to incur costs associated with the criminal background check and/or physical examination.

-Although not limited to these schools, common transfer institutions for HIT bachelor degree programs include SUNY College of Technology at Utica/Rome, Stephens College, St. Scholastica, Regis University, and University of Cincinnati.
+Although not limited to these schools, common transfer institutions for HIT bachelor degree programs include SUNY College of Technology at Utica/Rome, Stephens College, St. Scholastica, Regis University, University of Cincinnati, and Saint Joseph's College of Maine.

 Employment and transfer rate of 100 percent – 87 percent are employed; 13 percent transferred to continue their education.